PelletierConstructionGroup/pelletier-construction-group-nextjs/README.md

 ## EXPERIENCE MATTERS.

 Pelletier Construction Group specializes in home remodeling and construction projects in Seattle, offering innovative design and building solutions.
-Our expertise ranges from open concept kitchens to large-scale renovations and new constructions: Backyard cottages, bathrooms, decks, fences, sheds, finishing basements, and most other home improvements or repairs.
-Pelletier Construction Group is firmly dedicated to its craftsmanship as well as its customers, so our goal is to provide the best customer experience and satisfaction in the industry.
+Our expertise ranges from open concept kitchens to large-scale renovations and new constructions: Backyard cottages(ADUs), bathrooms, decks, fences, sheds, finishing basements, and most other home improvements or repairs.
+Pelletier Construction Group is firmly dedicated to its craftsmanship, as well as its customers, and our goal is to provide the best customer experience and satisfaction in the industry.

 ## Projects